cjmoeller/weather-o-matic-client/README.md

 weather-o-matic-client
 ======================

-Client for the weather-o-matic community
+Client scripts for the weather-o-matic community.
+The webapp can be found here: http://weather-o-matic.herokuapp.com/ and on github: https://github.com/bigteddy97/weather-o-matic
 # bash #
 There are a few steps you have to do, before you can use your bash-script.
 Open the script and edit the following vars: